ch33sybr3ad/Reading-Notes/high_performance_web_sites.md

     - Dynamic Inlining:
       If the server knew already if the browser has components cached, it can make a more educated decision about what files to send.
 By returning a session-based cookie with the compo- nent, the home page server can make a decision about inlining based on the absence or presence of the cookie.

+## Chapter 9: Reduce DNS Lookup
+  - **DNS Caching and TTLs:**
+    - DNS: The Domain Name System maps hostnames to IP addresses.
+It typically takes 20-120 milliseconds for the browser to look up the IP address for a given hostname, depending on load of requests on it, your proximity to it, and you bandwidth speed.
+    - DNS lookups are cached for better performance.
+However, IP addresses change and that caches consume memory.
+Therefore,the DNS records have to be periodically flushed from the cache.
+    - TTL: DNS records return a lookup value containing a Time-To-Live (TTL) value.
+This tells the client how long the record can be cached.The average TTL value received by the client for a DNS record is half of the maximum TTL value.
+  - **Reducing DNS Lookups:**
+    When the client’s DNS cache is empty, the number of DNS lookups is equal to the number of unique hostnames in the webpage.
+Reducing the number of unique host names reduces the number of DNS lookups.Using Keep-Alive reuses an existingconnection,thereby improving response times by avoiding TCP/IP overhead.